rochars/utf8-buffer/BUILDING.md

 ```
 npm run build
 ```
-This will lint the sources, test the sources, compile a UMD and a ES6 module, test everything and generate documentation files.
+This will lint the sources, test the sources, compile a UMD module, test everything and generate documentation files.

 There **should** be no warnings during the build.